-The route traverses the Annapurna Conservation Area Project, a protected zone that is home to several endangered Himalayan flora and fauna.
-Red Panda, Snow Leopard, Himalayan Black Bear, Musk deer, etc., roam through the jungles of this region and we may spy them on the trail if we are lucky enough.
+The route traverses the Annapurna Conservation Area Project, a protected zone home to several endangered Himalayan flora and fauna.
+Red Panda, Snow Leopard, Himalayan Black Bear, Musk deer, etc., roam through the jungles of this region, and we may spy them on the trail if we are lucky enough.

-The route takes us past charming Gurung settlements where we can enjoy the Annapurna Massif and other mountains' soul-stirring views.
-There are many steep stone steps en route which may prove physically demanding at times.
+The route takes us past charming Gurung settlements to enjoy the Annapurna Massif and other mountains' soul-stirring views.
+There are many steep stone steps en route, which may prove physically demanding at times.
 But the magnificent views of the mountains are rewarding and motivate us to move forward.

 Before we reach Annapurna Base Camp, our destination, we stop for a while at Machhapuchhre Base Camp and enjoy the view of the forked summit of Fishtail Peak.
 Machhapuchhre or Fishtail Peak is a holy mountain and the sacred abode of the local gods.
 The locals prohibit anyone from stepping on it or killing any creatures around it.

 A short ascent from the MBC brings us to our destination Annapurna Base Camp.
 As this is the highest point of our trek, it is normal to feel a little out of breath and dizzy.
 But if you feel the symptoms of altitude sickness, do alert your guide.
 He will decide on the best course of action.